Shaun White wins 3rd Olympic gold in contest for the ages

 The score came up.
 A 97.75.
 It was enough to beat Ayumu Hirano, the 5-foot-2, 19-year-old from Japan who has been asked , quite often, exactly when he was going to beat Shaun White.

-Australian Scotty James, who made news at the start of the games by complaining about judging, finished third with a run that included three double-cork 1260s; it was a run that would’ve won pretty much every contest ever held before last December.
+Australian Scotty James, who made news at the start of the games by complaining about judging, finished third with a run that included three double-cork 1260s; it was a performance that would’ve won all but a handful of all the contests ever held up through last December.

 But it was Hirano, who now has back-to-back Olympic silvers, who set the stakes for these games by becoming the first man to land the back-to-back 14s at the Winter X Games last month.
 He did it again on his second run under a slate-gray sky in Pyeongchang to set the mark (95.25) that White would have to beat.

-He did it.
-Shortly after his winning score came up, White was hugging friends and family and sobbing, almost uncontrollably – the sort of emotion rarely seen from the man who burst onto the scene as the ebullient redhead shredder dude, then grew into a multi-platform, megastar whose light shines well beyond any halfpipe.
+Shortly after his winning score came up to make him the winner of America’s 100th Winter Games gold medal, White was hugging friends and family and sobbing, almost uncontrollably.
+It was the sort of emotion rarely seen from the man who burst onto the scene as the ebullient redhead shredder dude, then grew into a multi-platform megastar whose light cascades well beyond any halfpipe.

 White would be the first to admit that a lot of that fame came because of the Olympics.
 So the win wasn’t so hard to put into perspective.